TNFD: From disclosure to action

 The TNFD has several active programmes which directly aim to support companies through this journey.
 In October 2024, the TNFD published a discussion paper which sets out draft guidance for corporates and financial institutions developing and disclosing a nature transition plan.
 This guidance is now being pilot tested with 15 global companies.

-The case for assessing nature-related risk is now clear
+The case for assessing nature-related risk is now clear.

 As companies begin to structure transition plans and investments, there is a strong focus on how these unlock commercial opportunities such as improved efficiency, increased resilience, and greater market access.
 More recently in June this year, the TNFD published a call for evidence on nature-related opportunities.
 This aims to improve corporate and financial institutions’ understanding of these opportunities, the challenges in identifying and assessing them, and how these can be overcome.